syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Compression.md

 {% endhighlight %}

-You can compress the images in the existing PDF document by using the following code snippet
+You can compress the images in the existing PDF document by using the following code example.

 {% highlight c# %}
 [C#]

-//Load the PDF document which c images
+//Loads the PDF document which c images

 PdfLoadedDocument loadedDocument = new PdfLoadedDocument("Input.pdf");

-//Disable the incremental update
+//Disables the incremental update

 loadedDocument.FileStructure.IncrementalUpdate = false;

-//iterate all the pages to replace images
+//Iterates all the pages to replace images

 foreach (PdfPageBase page in loadedDocument.Pages)

 {

-//Extract the images from the document
+//Extracts the images from the document

 Image[] extractedImages = page.ExtractImages();

-//Iterate all the image
+//Iterates all the image

 for (int j = 0; j < extractedImages.Count(); j++)